LegendDuoKeeper/Pokermon-Ext/README.md

 Known issues:

-  - Attempting to unevolve Mega-Diancie crashes due to a conflict with the mega code and outside additions

   - Giratina is really wacky and may either be scrapped or moved to a different pokemon with better theming, but also needs more outside feedback

   - Carbink and Rockruff sometimes display an inaccurate total, cause currently unknown